Starry (drink): Sponsorship

 Starry has been the official soft drink of the NBA, WNBA, and NBA G League since 2023.
 The spokespeople for the brand have been basketball stars Zion Williamson, Zach LaVine, Klay Thompson, A'ja Wilson, and Giannis Antetokounmpo.

 Since the 2022–23 NBA season, Starry has been the sponsor of the annual Three-Point Contest as a part of All-Star weekend.
 The sponsorship includes naming rights for the contest as well as two special "Starry Range" shot balls placed 6 ft behind the 3-point line.
 This partnership replaces Mountain Dew as the event's previous sponsor and "DEW Zone" as the special shot balls used during the contest.

 Reception

-Reception to the drink on social media suggests many feel that Starry tastes similar to its predecessor Sierra Mist, while others feel it tastes akin to Sprite, the longtime leader of the lemon-lime soft drink market.
+Reception to the drink on social media suggests many feel that Starry tastes similar to its predecessor Sierra Mist, while others feel it tastes akin to Sprite (many claim that Sprite, owned by the Coca-Cola Company, is better, arguing that Starry and other PepsiCo products taste too sweet), the longtime leader of the lemon-lime soft drink market.
 Starry has been described as having a more prominent citrus flavor than Sierra Mist.